agents4its/mobilitytestbed/README.md

 Flexible Mobility Services Testbed
 ===============

 **MobilityTestbed** is an interaction-rich simulation model designed to test and **evaluate** various **DARP algorithms** (Dial-A-Ride Problem) or other, central or decentralized, coordination or resource-allocation mechanisms within on-demand transportation systems.
+The testbed is built on top of the [AgentPolis](http://agentpolis.com/) platform.

 <img src="https://raw.github.com/agents4its/mobilitytestbed/screenshots/screenshot1.jpg" width="250" align="right" />